Correlation Matrix

 What is a Correlation Matrix?

-A correlation matrix is simply a table which displays the correlation coefficients for different variables.
+A correlation matrix is simply a table that displays the correlation coefficients for different variables.
 The matrix depicts the correlation between all the possible pairs of values in a table.
 It is a powerful tool to summarize a large dataset and to identify and visualize patterns in the given data.

 A correlation matrix consists of rows and columns that show the variables.
 Each cell in a table contains the correlation coefficient.